Kat Coderre

-Kat has 15 years of experience working in space exploration, first as a contractor at NASA’s Johnson Space Center in Houston and now in Denver.
-Most recently she has been working on returning humans to the Moon in various systems engineering disciplines such as System Architecture, interface development, and requirements and verification, through her roles on the HLS, Gateway, and Orion programs.
-Throughout her career she has also worked on several Lockheed Martin contracts supporting NASA’s Space Shuttle and International Space Station programs.
+Kat has 20 years of experience working in space exploration, first as a contractor at NASA’s Johnson Space Center in Houston, then in Denver, CO and now in Palo Alto, CA. This includes a variety of projects including working on returning humans to the Moon in various systems engineering disciplines such as System Architecture, interface development, thermal protection systems, and requirements and verification, through her roles on the Human Landing System, Gateway, and Orion programs.
+Throughout her career she has also worked on Lockheed Martin contracts supporting NASA’s Space Shuttle and International Space Station programs.

-Outside of work, Kat enjoys playing sports such as soccer and softball, hiking and skiing in the beautiful Colorado mountains, and taking her dogs for nice long walks.
+Outside of work, Kat enjoys playing sports such as soccer and softball, hiking and skiing, and taking her dogs for nice long walks.
 She also works with a dog rescue where she helps rehabilitate dogs and adopt them out to their forever homes.
 Kat loves to travel, both domestically and internationally, and holds a private pilot’s license.

 Events